m-dehghani/DBSec/README.md

 # DBSec
-secure sql srver with certificates
+secure sql server with certificates.
+The capability of using hardware security module also provided.